Data Augmentation Approaches in Natural Language Processing: A Survey: Data Augmentation Methods in NLP

-In recent years, pretrained language models have been widely used and have been proven to contain knowledge.
+In recent years, large-scale language models (LM) have achieved great success by acquiring rich linguistic knowledge through pretraining.
 Thus, they are naturally used as augmentation tools, as shown in Figure~\ref{Fig.sampling-based}(c).

 Tavor et al.~\cite{anaby2019not[20]} propose a data augmentation method named LAMBDA.
 They generate labeled augmented sentences with GPT-2, which is fine-tuned on the training set in advance.
 Then the augmented sentences are filtered by a classifier to ensure the data quality.
 Kumar et al.~\cite{kumar2020data[21]} applies a similar method without the classifier for filtering.